stonybrook-lin539/main/source/main/04_universals/04_case_syncretism.md

 ~~~

 In this graph, the vertical axis corresponds to the order induced by $<$.
-The graph is, essentially, the result of rotation Blake' case hierarchy 90 degrees clockwise and then rearranging accusative and genitive so that they are still between nominative and dative but unordered with respect to each other.
+The graph is, essentially, the result of rotating Blake' case hierarchy 90 degrees clockwise and then rearranging accusative and genitive so that they are still between nominative and dative but unordered with respect to each other.
 More precisely, the graph encodes the following orderings of cases:

 1. $\mathrm{Nom} < \mathrm{Acc}$,